 About the Calendar

-The 2015 Cut Paper Art Calendar collects 12 favorite images created entirely from paper (and occasionally wood) to fire your imagination throughout 2015 and beyond.
-It includes both American and Japanese holidays, and there's plenty of space for you to write down all the things that fill your life.
+The 2016 Cut Paper Art Calendar showcases a bounty of eye-popping images created entirely from paper (and quite possibly wood) - 16 pieces in total including 2 bonus art pages - to enthrall you for the next 366 days* and beyond.
+It includes both American and Japanese holidays, along with plenty of space for you to fill it with all the things that make life special.

 Thanks for checking out my project.
 I hope you'll join us!

-Should we be lucky enough to surpass our goal, it will allow us to refill our supplies of rewards, knock out a bigger print run of calendars, PLUS we've got some very cool ideas to make this project even more fun!
+If, with your help, we exceed our goal, it will allow us to refill our supplies of rewards, knock out a bigger print run of calendars, PLUS we can make some new goodies for you to enjoy!

 Limited Edition Laser Cut Prints

-Intricately designed & gorgeous in their simplicity, both the Year of the Horse and the Year of the Snake lasercuts are signed and numbered by the artist.
+Limited to only 200 pieces; these Laser Cuts are intricately designed, gorgeous in their simplicity, yet bold and powerful.
+The Year of the Ram, Year of the Horse, and Year of the Snake Laser Cuts are signed and numbered by the artist.
 Frame not included.

 The Postcard Packs